powrjs/powr/README.md

 # the `power` project

-`power` aims to be a javascript/typescript engine to power lambda functions over the web. the javascript code gets compiled to remove as much cold start JIT would cause as possible.
+`power` aims to be a javascript/typescript engine to power serverless functions over the web. the javascript code gets compiled to remove as much cold start JIT would cause as possible.

 ## roadmap